 7-8 Months old: 1 hour 45 minutes to 2 hours 15 minutes is best for baby.
 A 2-hour nap is a good goal for this age range.

 8-9 Months old: At least 2 hours, most can do a little more.

 You’ve taken notes on baby’s behavior right before bedtime.
 You’ve identified a few consistent sleep cues and now you’re ready to act on them.
 But what actually happens next?

 Your wind-down routine.
-At bedtime, this often involves a warm bath, singing, reading books, rocking and putting to bed.
+At bedtime, this often involves a warm bath, singing, reading books, changing into pajamas and putting to bed.
 But you don’t have time to do all these rituals before naptime.

 One thing that you can include in every wind-down routine day or night is putting baby in a sleep bag, or wearable blanket.
 The habit of dressing baby in this before every sleep trains your baby to expect sleep soon after wearing the sleep sack.
 It is an effective cue from parent to baby.
 Our bamboo sleep bags are a source of comfort to sleepy babies because they are ultra soft and keep baby bundled in a warm environment with just enough room to kick, stretch and roll.